Galxe/galxe-docs/doc-developer/4-credential-api/rest-cred.md

 * **GET**:  Endpoint, Headers and Expression.
 * **POST**: Endpoint, Headers, Post Body and Expression

+For security reasons, you must add Galxe.com to the API server's [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header to avoid [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues.
+We will perform a [CORS check](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS#preflighted_requests_in_cors) during the creation process, and if it's not included, the creation will fail.

+And we require that requests must be responded to within 5 seconds; otherwise, we will cancel the request.

 In the request body, we support two placeholders:

 * **$address**: which will be replaced by the hex string of the user's address with 0x prefix, e.g., `0x95ad73...`
 * **$addressWithout0x**: which will be replaced by the hex string of the user's address without 0x prefix, e.g., `95ad73...`.
 Useful when constructing a `eth_call`, see example below.